 Mr. Oudens became a Senior Associate at Machado and Silvetti in 2005, focusing on cultural and academic projects for a variety of institutional and public clients.
 Mr. Oudens was the project architect and lead designer for the new Allston Branch of the Boston Public Library, winner of one international and five national awards, including a 2003 AIA National Honor Award for Architecture, Honor Awards from both the Boston Society of Architects and the New England Chapter of the AIA, and recipient of the prestigious Harleston Parker Medal.
 Mr. Oudens also served as project director and lead designer of a strategic facilities study for St. Albans School on the campus of the National Cathedral in Washington, DC; the South Boston Maritime Park for the Massachusetts Port Authority, winner of a 2004 BSA Design Award; a new Visual Arts Center at Dartmouth College in Hanover, New Hampshire; a new civic building and plaza in Silver Spring, Maryland; and renovation and expansion of the Chazen Museum of Art on the University of Wisconsin’s Madison campus.

 Mr. Oudens left Machado and Silvetti in the spring of 2007 to co-found Oudens Ello Architecture, an architecture and planning office in Boston.
-Mr. Oudens brings 18 years of experience servicing private and public clients to a new practice specializing in academic, institutional, and cultural projects and demonstrating commitment to a sustainable future.
+Mr. Oudens brings over twenty years of experience servicing private and public clients to a new practice specializing in academic, institutional, and cultural projects and demonstrating commitment to a sustainable future.
 Mr. Oudens is a registered architect, holding licenses in Washington, DC, Maryland, Virginia, Connecticut, Massachusetts, New Hampshire, and Wisconsin.
 He is a member of the American Institute of Architects, the Boston Society of Architects, the National Council of Architectural Registration Boards, and is a LEED Accredited Professional.

 In addition to his professional experience, he has been a guest critic and thesis design critic at several local architecture schools and a lecturer at the Boston Architectural Center, Build Boston, and the Harvard Executive Education Program.
 For the last 12 years, Mr. Oudens has served as Secretary to the Baruch Korff Charitable Foundation, focused on funding educational and youth programs in Boston and throughout the region.